Welcome to the Rocky Mountain Chapter of

 Dig This: Discovery in the Mesozoic of Utah – Fieldwork by the Prehistoric Museum and How You Can Participate

 in EventsPresented by Joshua Lively, Ph.D., Curator of Paleontology, Prehistoric Museum, Utah State University Eastern Prehistoric Museum The Prehistoric Museum at Utah State University Eastern in Price, Utah, is within less than two hours – in every direction – of some of the most important fossiliferous rocks in the United States.
-These are rocks that span […] Explore more…
+These are rocks that span the entire Age of Dinosaurs (Triassic – Cretaceous) as well as rocks from the Eocene.
+“If you can get yourself to Price or our field localities, love paleontology, and are ready to prospect some of the most remote areas of Utah for ancient life, you… Explore more…

 -